https-github-com-LeHaiNguyen1/order_product_shop/README.md

   - Character set : utf8mb4
   - Collation: utf8mb4_unicode_ci

+2. php artisan key:generate

-2. Create update migrate: php artisan migrate --seed
+3. Create update migrate: php artisan migrate --seed

-3. Folder structure with sass 7–1 Pattern, Abstracts (or utilities)
+4. Folder structure with sass 7–1 Pattern, Abstracts (or utilities)

    **Pattern Template 7-1**, an extraordinarily neat architecture that any Web Designer can understand at a glance.
 Structure with the help of SASS syntax (**.sass extension**).